vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 (same verse in both )

 popular name is 'Bavan' (Bhavana).
-Manipüragiri-(under Stutasvāmin) Var, It overlooks the finest view in
+Manipūragiri-(under Stutasvāmin) Var, It overlooks the finest view in

 148. 63 ff.